 Encourage your kid to turn off the tube and hit the rink with friends for a much-needed breath of fresh air and an undeniably fun winter boredom buster.

 This flexible eight-week virtual course is sure to inspire creativity and feed the imagination of any tween or teen with an eye for design and a love of fashion.
+Taught by an award-winning fashion and costume designer, your kid will get a step-by-step guide to how to draw their very own fashion designs and create original figures.

 If Instagram isn’t already in your tween’s life, it will be soon enough.
 Help them up their photography game with a flexible four-week course that covers all the basics of composition and lighting, while encouraging creativity.